 There are several aspects that need to be considered and studied to support satellite access for MC services, including but not limited to:

 1. Identify the different deployment scenarios for MC services using satellite access to result in a better MC service user experience.

+2. How to enable MC communications over UE-satellite-UE by potential enhancements to the functional model and existing procedures.